 Lunging is considered something so simple, there is no book to be written or read about it, keep your knees above your ankles and that’s it!
 Wrong, this is exactly why so many people are experiencing knee pain because they or their trainers are not educated in the lunge.

-“Do you know how to do a lunge?
-People laugh at you!”
+“Ask ‘Do you know how to do a lunge?’ and people laugh at you!”

-It’s great for strength if you do it right and watch my video.
+It’s great for strength if you do it right and watch the video.

 It’s great for explosiveness, again, watch the video.

 It’s great for stability if you do it correctly and I like it so much because it hides a good stretch for the psoas muscle if you do it right, tuck the pelvis under, push the hips forward and keep the chest up and out.

 With reverse lunges, you need to control the whole movement with the front leg.
 Stepping back and up is fully supported.

 With forward lunges, you’re simply stepping out and then need to explosively come back up.
 During the step-out, the front leg comes off the ground and is not supporting any weight, the same applies to coming back up.